9 May 2025

 Explanation: Woolf uses stream of consciousness to delve deeply into characters’ inner thoughts and perceptions.

-52. In A Portrait of the Artist as a Young Man, what is Stephen Dedalus’s main struggle?
+52. When was A Portrait of the Artist as a Young Man first published?

 53. In A Passage to India, what does the Marabar Caves incident symbolize?